shalabh-1/Advanced-URL-Shortener/README.md

     }
     ```

+## Rate Limiting

+You can hit the API a maximum of 15 times within a 15-minute window because of rate limiting.

+## Expiration

+The short ID will expire in 5 minutes.

 ## Postman Collection

 You can use the provided Postman collection to test the API endpoints.
 Import the `postman_collection.json` file into Postman and use the predefined requests.